Almond Flour Apple Fritters (Air Fryer, Gluten-Free)

 How to make the best gluten-free apple fritter recipe with a cream cheese glaze in an air fryer with oat and almond flour.

-Almond Flour Apple Fritters (Air Fryer & Gluten-Free)
+Almond Flour Apple Fritters (Air Fryer, Gluten-Free)

-Gluten-Free diet-friendly recipe
+Gluten-Free

-5 from 6 votes
+5 from 7 votes

 Servings 20